-Roundwood Park School has 3 IT Acceptable use Policies - One for Staff & Visitors, One for Students and One for Governors.
-The Staff Policy is available on the Staff Shared Area and is also accepted termly on screen.
-The Student Policy is available on the School Website and is also accepted termly on screen by Students.
-The Governor Policy is available from the Clerk to the Governors and is available on the Governors Shared Area.
+- Roundwood Park School has 4 IT Acceptable use Policies Staff, Students and Governors and Visitors. - The Staff Policy is available on the Staff Shared Area and is also accepted every 2 weeks on screen, when using School Computers. - The Student Policy is available on the School Website and is also accepted every 7 days on screen by Students, when using School Computers. - The Governor Policy is available from the Clerk to the Governors and is available on the Governors Shared Area. - Visitors are provided with the Acceptable use policy when signing in and must agree to it to use the School IT Infrastructure.